fxsheep/firehorse_land/README.md

 As for the custom LK,since it's running in pure AArch32 and there is no other stuffs like Secure Monitor etc, SMC will fail.
 Commenting related codes out, and it should go far enough to fastboot mode.

+## Update 20/10/06
+A few days ago I suddenly realized that some parts of the PBL code is still patchable with my broken remap.So I insented a patch to SBL1  after PBL has authenticated it, and surprise!
+It worked.
+This allowed me enough to boot to fastboot.
+(To be continued)

 ## Update 20/03/26 #2
 Today is a great day.After a lot of attempts, now I'm finally able to do: